 But say we can make those edits.
 Will people listen to shows with the bare minimum of music?
 How long will it take to re-edit all these shows?
 Will it be worth the time and effort?
 If we manage to monetize this effort–and we’d have to to make it worthwhile–would anyone come back at us asking for money?
 I guess we won’t know until we try.

-Meanwhile, Ongoing History shows continue to be recorded and placed on torrents by persons unknown.
+Meanwhile, The Ongoing History of New Music continues to be recorded and placed on torrents by persons unknown.
 I don’t get paid.
 My producer doesn’t get paid.
 The radio station doesn’t get paid.
-And none of the rights holders of any the music contained within these shows gets paid.
-The result is copyright infringement, theft, piracy and lots and lots and lots of money left on the table.
+And none of the rights holders of any of the music contained within these shows gets paid.
+The result is copyright infringement, theft, piracy, and lots and lots and lots of money left on the table.

 Super-stupid, right?
 Yeah, I thought so.

 I’ve tried–really, really tried–to get key members of the industry to understand how crazy this situation is but no one seems interested in working towards a solution.
 None of them even seem to talk to each other.
 The only answer I get back is “Well, if you pay us you can do it.”
 Others say “Good question.
 Let me get back to you.”
 Then things go nowhere.